refinedev/refine/documentation/blog/2021-10-4-admin-panel-with-nestjs.md

 description: We will prepare a simple `job-posting` application.
 We will also use the refine framework for the admin panel.
 The project will consist of two parts, api and admin.
 slug: customizable-admin-panel-with-nestjs
 authors: yildiray
-tags: [refine, nestjs, crud, react]
+tags: [refine, nestjs, react, tutorial]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/placeholder.png
 hide_table_of_contents: false
 ---